foundersandcoders/xhr-workshop/README.md

 ### HTTP Verbs

 HTTP verbs are sent by the browser or client, and along with the URL used and data transmitted form part of the instruction to the API.
-There are several verbs, but in this tutorial we will be primarily using GET.
+There are several verbs, but in this tutorial we will be using GET.

 - GET – to fetch data
 - PUT – to edit existing data